mate-android-testing/mate-commander/README.md

 to com.zola.bmi.apk.
 * Create an additional folder also matching the package name within the `apps` folder.
 For the BMI-Calculator app this means a folder named `com.zola.bmi`.
 This is the place where you put additional resources for certain testing strategies or where `MATE` writes coverage information for instance.
+Right now, this app specific folder needs to contain at least the `AndroidManifest.xml`.
+Thus, the simplest option is to call `apktool d <packagename>.apk` within the `apps` folder and this will produce the required folder, e.g. `com.zola.bmi` for the BMI-Calculator app, containing the `AndroidManifest.xml` file.

 All other configurations of `MATE` and `MATE-Server` are controlled by adjusting the properties defined within the files `mate.properties` and `mate-server.properties`, respectively.
 For instance, to control the timeout